Third-party cookies in a nutshell

 Things to remember

 There are few requirements for Automatic Third-party Cookie Blocking to work properly:

-- Whole functionality should be enabled in settings, it can be found in the [Scripts] section of your banner.
+- The whole functionality should be enabled in settings, it can be found in the [Scripts] section of your banner.

-- You might need to re-scan your website in case last scan was completed before this functionality was introduced.
+- You might need to re-scan your website in the case the last scan was completed before this functionality was introduced.